weareopensource/Node/KNOWLEDGES.md

 - _[should](https://github.com/shouldjs/should.js)_ - BDD style assertions for node.js -- test framework agnostic

 #### Conclusion
-Jest because of trends : https://www.npmtrends.com/ava-vs-jasmine-vs-jest-vs-mocha-vs-qunit, with supertest for simplicity.
+Jest because of [trends](https://www.npmtrends.com/ava-vs-jasmine-vs-jest-vs-mocha-vs-qunit), with supertest for simplicity.
 With this config, chai or should was useless.

 ## CI & .. :construction_worker: